• LBA Eyelash Extension Specialty Permit Training Enrollment | Possible Lowest Eligible Net Cost: $900.00

 - -

-• Anticipate End Date*
+• Anticipated End Date*

 - -

-Standard cost, conditional reductions, payment expectations, attendance, conduct, sanitation, refund, and student-rights terms.
+Standard cost, conditional reductions, payment expectations, attendance, conduct, sanitation, refund, and student-rights terms

 • 5.
 Tuition, Fees, and Total Cost Disclosure